TNT-RoX/observeKeys/README.md

 Javascript observeKeys function
 ===========

-Trigger document events when object property changes.
+Triggers document level events when an objects properties change.

 Event name is the dot path to the property.
 Very useful for Event-driven finite-state machine pattern